 Short ribs glazed in a sweet sticky sauce and slow-cooked to perfection, potato chips hand-fried and tossed with a generous coating of sour cream, chicken wings battered and double-fried so that they stay crispy for hours.
 What is it about these, and other, mouth-watering — but incredibly fatty — foods that makes us reach out, and keep coming back for more?

 How they taste on the tongue is one part of the story, but to really understand what drives “our insatiable appetite for fat,” we have to examine what happens after fat is consumed, says Columbia University’s Charles Zuker, a neuroscientist and molecular geneticist who has been a Howard Hughes Medical Institute (HHMI) Investigator since 1989.

-Two years ago, Zuker and his team reported how sugar, upon reaching the gut, triggers signals that are sent to the brain, thus fueling cravings for sweet treats.
+Two years ago, Zuker and his team reportedexternal link, opens in a new tab how sugar, upon reaching the gut, triggers signals that are sent to the brain, thus fueling cravings for sweet treats.
 Now, in an article published in Nature on September 7, 2022, they describe a similar gut-to-brain circuit that underlies a preference for fat.